Chang-Yu-Chang/emergent-coexistence/README.md

     - `00d-assemble_colony_images.R` reads the colony position from feature/ and crop one colony out from the original images.
 The cropped images are later assembled into Fig S6 using Illustrator
     - `00e-combine_image_and_random_forest.R` combines the plate images with the random forest results.
 The resulting is `pipeline/random_forest/`
     - `06-aggregate_T0_T8_data.R` converts the T0 OD to CFU using monoculture data (OD and machine count CFU) and aggregates the machine counts of T8 cocultures
-    - `07-bootstrapping.R` bootstraps T0 and T8 pairwise data
+    - `07-resampling.R` resample T0 and T8 pairwise data from poisson distribution
     - `11-align_isolate_Sanger.R` aligns raw Sanger sequences of isolates
     - `12-assign_isolate_RDP.R` reads isolate 16S sequences and assigns taxonomy using RDP
     - `13-rarefaction.R` performs rarefaction.
 The script is adapted from the rarefaction script in Vila et al 2020
     - `14-filter_community_abundance.R` subsets only the glucose communities which are relevant to the current study
     - `15-calculate_invasion_fitness.R` calculates the invasion fitness for ESVs from the 26 glucose communities that have temporal data
     - `16-align_ESV_Sanger.R` aligns the isolate Sanger and community ESV within the 12 communities
+    - `17-fit_growth_curve.R` fit a generalized additive model to monoculture growth curves
     - `21-pairwise_16s_mismatch.py` runs merging paired sequences from Genewiz
     - `22-detect_samebug_pairs.R` makes a long format of pairwise mismatch between pairs of isolate sanger sequences
     - `23-match_pairs_RDP.R` matches the isolates' 16S and RDP to pairs